Muldec/stash-wiki/FAQ.md

 ## How do I add galleries?
 For gallery-related issues check the relevant Wiki [section](https://github.com/stashapp/stash/wiki/Galleries).

+# Scraping
+## Scrape behind paywall
+[There is a special way](https://github.com/stashapp/stash/wiki/Scrape-websites-that-require-user-login,-behind-paywalls-or-anti-scraping-cloudfare) to scrape behind paywalls, anti-scraping Cloudfare, or members only area.

 # Troubleshooting
 ## Known Issues
 - Performer images uploaded in WebP format will not display on versions of Safari prior to version 13 or on anything earlier than MacOS Big Sur.
 This is a [limitation of Safari](https://caniuse.com/webp).
 As a workaround, ensure you are uploading performer images in jpg or png format.